ClusterCockpit/cc-doc/content/en/docs/webinterface/views/job.md

 ### Polar Representation

 Next to the footprints, a second tab will render the [polar plot]({{< ref "plots#polar-plots" >}} "Polar Plot") representation of the configured footprint metrics.
-Both the maximum and the average are rendered.
+Minimum, Average and Maximum ranges are rendered.

 ### Roofline Representation

 A [roofline plot]({{< ref "plots#roofline-plot" >}} "Roofline Plot") representing the utilization of available resources as the relation between computation and memory usage over time (color scale blue -> red).

+## Energy Summary

+{{< figure src="../../figures/jobview_energysummary.png" alt="Job Energy Summary" width="100%" class="ccfigure mw-xl"
+    caption="Energy Summary for a completed Job with Accelerators.
+Carbon Emission Estimate is activated."
+>}}

+For completed jobs, the energy estimates are shown below the top bar.
+Energy is shown in kilowatt hours for all contributing metrics.
+If a constant for `g/kWh` is configured, an additional estimate is calculated which displays the amount of carbon emissions.

+{{< alert >}}*Please note:* Energy metrics displayed here are configured.
+All metrics, for which the `energy` flag is set in the respective metrics' configuration will be shown in this view.

+In addition, "Total Energy" is calculated as the sum of all configured metrics, regardless of their origin.
+I.e., if `core_power` _and_ `cpu_power` are configured, both values contribute to the total energy.{{< /alert >}}

 ## Metric Plot Table

-The views' middle section consists of [metric plots]({{< ref "plots#metric-plots" >}} "Metric Plot") for each metric selected in the "Metrics" selector, which defaults to all configured metrics.
+The views' middle section consists of [metric plots]({{< ref "plots#metric-plots" >}} "Metric Plot") for each metric selected in the "Select Metrics" menu, which defaults to all configured metrics available to the jobs' `cluster` and `subCluster`.

 The data shown per metric defaults to the *smallest* available granularity of the metric with data of *all* nodes, but can be changed at will by using the drop down selectors above each plot.